grantcolley/blazor-notes/README.md

 Use the Router component's `AdditionalAssemblies` parameter and the endpoint convention builder `AddAdditionalAssemblies` to discover routable components in additional assemblies.

 ##### Interactive Routing
-An interactive render mode can be assigned to the Routes component (`Routes.razor`) that makes the Blazor router become interactive after static SSR and static routing on the server.
+An interactive render mode can be assigned to the Routes component `Routes.razor`, that makes the Blazor router become interactive after static SSR and static routing on the server.
 ```
 <Routes @rendermode="InteractiveServer" />
 ```